cltk/cltk/docs/latin.rst

 .. tip::

    NER is new functionality.
-Any mistakes observed should be reported.
+Please report any errors you observe.

 There is available a simple interface to `a list of Latin proper nouns <https://github.com/cltk/latin_proper_names_cltk>`_.
 By default ``tag_ner()`` takes a string input and returns a list of tuples.
 However it can also take pre-tokenized forms and return a string.

 .. code-block:: python

-   In [1]: from cltk.ner import ner
+   In [1]: from cltk.tag import ner

    In [2]: from cltk.stem.latin.j_v import JVReplacer